johanix/hackathon120/CODING.md

    replace github.com/miekg/dns => where/you/put/dns
 ```

    so that all references to the normal DNS library are replaced by our local version.
+   Note: if you just put the "dns" repo next to the "tdns" repo you will be all set,
+   no changes needed.

 4. Try to build everything: